techgeek68/aws-cloud-fundamentals/Chapter08-Databases/labs/aws-RDS.md

-# Lab: Build a Database Server and Interact With the Database Using an Application
+# Lab: Build a Database Server and Interact With the Database

+---

+**Objectives:**
+- Set up a secure AWS VPC and networking for web and database servers.
+- Deploy an Amazon RDS MySQL Multi-AZ instance and connect it to an EC2 web server.
+- Build and test a simple web app that performs CRUD operations on the RDS database.
+- Learn best practices for troubleshooting and cleaning up AWS resources.

+---

 Amazon RDS is an Amazon Web Services (AWS) fully managed service that makes it easier to set up, operate, and scale a relational database in the cloud.
 It automates administrative tasks, such as provisioning, patching, backups, recovery, and failure detection, freeing teams up to focus more on innovating applications.